sdroege/gstreamer-rs/docs/gstreamer-player/docs.md

 current audio track.

-The caller should free it with `gobject::ObjectExt::unref`
+The caller should free it with `glib::object::ObjectExt::unref`
 <!-- impl Player::fn get_current_subtitle_track -->
 A Function to get current subtitle `PlayerSubtitleInfo` instance.